North America's First Metal Miners & Metal Artisans

 Diorama of Old Copper Complex Indians working a copper vein

 One has to ask the obvious question, where did all this mined copper go?
 Some scholars would have us believe that the vast majority was taken by Phoenicians, Berbers, Minoans, Bronze Age Europeans or Vikings in a huge international copper trade centering in the Lake Superior Region.
+Logically one has to ask how these foreign miners knew that this copper existed in the first place?
 Where is the archeological evidence to support these theories and claims?
-The truth is that it does not exist.
+The truth is that the archeological evidence does not exist.
 There are no identified community or camp sites, no burial remains, and no identifiable artifacts to support any of these theories.
-Are we to believe that these foreign miners were so environmentally friendly that they took all their garbage from daily living back with them, along with the copper, and what about their dead, did none of them die here?
-If there had been mining operations on a scale sufficient to produce 500 million to 1.5 billion pounds of copper there would be significant archeological evidence to substantiate it.
+Are we to believe that these foreign miners were so environmentally conscious that they took all their garbage from daily living back with them, along with the copper, and what about their dead, did none of them die here?
+If there had been mining operations on a scale sufficient to produce 500 million to 1.5 billion pounds of copper there would be significant archeological evidence to substantiate that work.
 All of this evidence does exist to demonstrate that the indigenous peoples were the ones who mined the copper and fashioned it into implements, weapons and ornaments, over a period of as much as 7000 years.
+One need only analyze Michigan copper and Bronze Age Eurepean copper for common trace elements to see if they have the same point of origin.
+I have yet to see published information on this analysis.

-Sodders figures of 10,000 miners laboring for 1000 years in an estimated 10,000 pits are pure unsubstantiated bunk.
-Who counted the 10,000 miners, what archeological evidence exists to show that foreign people were here in any substantial numbers?
+Sodders' figures of 10,000 miners laboring for 1000 years in an estimated 10,000 pits are pure unsubstantiated bunk.
+Who counted the 10,000 miners, what archeological evidence exists to show that foreign people were here in any substantial numbers, who estimated the 10,000 pits and on what evidence was this estimate made?
 The Copper Complex copper pits were actually worked much longer than 1000 years, as proven by archeological evidence.
-As for the estimated 10,000 pits, who estimated that number and based upon what data?
+As for the estimated 10,000 pits, who estimated that number of pits and based upon what data?
 There has never in recorded history been a comprehensive study and tally done of the number of pits, what is the evidence for this "estimated" number of copper pits?

 The estimates put forth by Drier and Du Temple are easily debunked.
 They start with the errroneous and unsupported assumption that the average pit was 20 feet in diameter and 30 feet deep.
-An average based upon what sample?
+An average diameter and depth based upon what sample of copper pits?
 No study of these ancient copper pits has ever determined an average size.
-Few, if any, pits have ever been reported as deep as 30 feet (and this is Drier & Du Temples average depth, so some must be even deeper), when in fact many ancient pits or trenches barely scratched the surface by more than a few feet.
+Few, if any, pits have ever been reported as deep as 30 feet, (and this is Drier & Du Temples average depth, so some must be even deeper), when in fact many ancient pits or trenches barely scratched the surface by more than a few feet.
 Twenty feet seems to be the limit on depth of known ancient copper pits and these are few in number.

-I am not attempting to denigrate their important landmark work, but I am questioning the validity of some of their assumptions.
-The assumption of 5000 pits has no supporting documentation as a comprehesive study of the number of pits has never been undertaken and published.
-Their 5% to 15% copper content is flawed since content can run from zero to 100% (mass copper).
-The amount of copper in the country rock isn't constant or regular, an expensive fact learned by many early modern mining companies.
-All of the numbers offered up by Drier and Du Temple are based solely on conjecture, with no basis in fact.
+I am not attempting to denigrate their important landmark work, but I am questioning the validity of some of Drier & Du Temple's assumptions.
+Their assumption of 5000 pits has no supporting documentation as a comprehesive study of the number of pits has never been undertaken and published.
+Their 5% to 15% copper content is flawed since copper content can run from zero to 100% (mass copper).
+The amount of copper in the country rock isn't constant or regular, a very expensive fact learned by many early modern mining companies.
+All of the numbers offered up by Drier and Du Temple are based mainly on conjecture, with no basis in fact.

-If one closely examines a large number of Old Copper Complex artifacts it seems that two types of copper were utilized and that both required a different method of working to produce usable items.
-Either solid chunks of copper were used or thin sheet copper was used.
-The chunks of copper were first pounded into "preforms" which were basic shapes that could be used for more than one type of implement or weapon.
+The chunks of copper were first pounded into "preforms" which were basic shapes that could be used for more than one type of implement.
 These were followed by "blanks" which were the overall size and shape of the finished item but were not completed for use.
 Finally, there was the finshed artifact which had all the characteristics of a usable implement, weapon or ornament which might include such features as a sharpened edge, as in the case of a knife, scraper or spearpoint, a sharp point, as in the case of an awl, fishhook or spearpoint, or a socket, as in the case of some types of spuds, harpoons, knives, spearpoints and atlatl dart points.

 Copper "bars" (second from bottom measures 1 1/2" x 1 1/2" x 8") They are not flat as they appear but rather squared.